lzhengem/cheapest_flight/README.md

 * Choose nonStop or any
 * After submitting the form, it will give you the cheapest dates to fly for the choosen dates

+## Backstory
+Me and my friends had wanted to go to Japan in the month of August.
+We didn't really care when we left, as long as it was in August and it lasted for 2 weeks.
+We wanted to find the cheapest dates to go.
+It would have been very cumbersome to lookup each day in the month of August manually to find the cheapest flights, so this app was born!